hani-q/alien-invasion/README.md

 6. If "Foo" is destroyed its North-ward road to "Baz" is destroyed.
 "Baz"'s Southward road to "Foo" is also destroyed.
 7. Aliens when the arrive on X-World. avoid going to any city that already has an alien.
 Meaning on the start of program each city can at max have 1 alien and at min have 0.
 8. Each city can only handle 2 aliens. these guys are Humongous.
-9. Any Alien when he leaves the city, doesnt like to go back to the same city (if offcourse that City has not been destoryed)
+9. Alien can go back to the city it just came from.
 10. Aliens cannot be greater then the Count of Cities.
 So in best case sceanrio num Aliens === num Cities.
 11. Atleast 2 Aliens should descend upon X-World